For a complete copy of the 2018 ECRSA Operations Manual click here.

 - If there are any incidents involving a player displaying or behaving with unsportsmanlike or otherwise inappropriate behaviour reported to the league executive in writing by a team captain or an umpire, that individual may be called before the league captains to discuss the situation and face any and all disciplinary measures deemed appropriate without notice.

-- The pitcher must make contact with the rubber during his or her delivery, and must begin delivery from the rubber up to two bat-lengths or six feet in a north-south direction behind the pitching rubber.
+- The pitcher must make contact with the rubber during their delivery, and must begin delivery from the rubber up to two bat-lengths or six feet in a north-south direction behind the pitching rubber.

 - Pitchers, catchers, other fielders and batters may choose whether or not they wear a mask/helmet while playing, however the ECRSA strongly encourages their use.